Sensor fusion: be sure of uncertainty

 - Linear instead of extended.
 We select one representative state and linearize while modelling.

 - Constant input covariances.
-As the system operates in a particular representative situation, \(\mathbf{R}\) and \(\mathbf{Q}\) are kept constant, allowing to use LQE instead of a full Kalman filter.
-What counts is information - not implementation.
+As the system operates in a particular, representative situation, \(\mathbf{R}\) and \(\mathbf{Q}\) are kept constant.

 In this case, we’ll choose the representative state to be somewhere exactly above the marker.
 As a result, sines and cosines drop away.
 For completeness, these are the three system matrices derived after applying the above (with \(g\) = 9.81 m/s²):